 Dedicated to improving his skill, Vermeer decided to register as a master painter with the Delft Guild, in 1653.
 Although there were insufficient details in history as to the person whom he received his training from, it was recorded that Vermeer had a long-standing friendship with Leonard Bramer.
 As for the painting style, scholars believe that Rembrandt was one of the influences of Vermeer, as evident in his paintings during the later years.

+Cross-section of seventeenth-century Dutch society, ranging from the portrayal of a simple milkmaid at work, to the luxury and splendour of rich notables and merchantmen in their roomy houses is a theme that Vermeer always returns to, as artists have always returned to beloved themes - Van Gogh his Sun Flowers, Cezanne his Apples, and Monet his Water Lilies.
 Eventually, Vermeer discovered his unique style as he went on to painting domestic scenes.
-These themes began in the late 1650s, specifically in The Milkmaid, which was realistic in essence.
-This painting featured a woman who was in a domestic setting, and the artist incorporated light that made the artwork appear illumined.
+These themes began in the late 1650s, specifically in The Kitchen Maid, which was realistic in essence.
+This painting featured a woman who was in a domestic setting, and the artist incorporated light that made the artwork appear illuminated.
 In fact, several of his paintings featured that luminous and brilliant quality in them.
 In his painting called Girl with a Pearl Earring, which he created in 1665, the subject and background both appeared magnified with the artist's unique style of making them appear bright.

 Primarily, Vermeer focused on realistic subjects, as evident in most of his paintings.
 It is also worth noting that there is nothing extraordinary with the way he interpreted his subjects.
 Nevertheless, his artworks were all rather spectacular and enigmatic.
 Unlike other artists, he was not focused on making self-portraits.
 Rather, he was much more interested on painting objects and scenery that allowed viewers to contemplace of these.
 There was also a lack of any narratives in any of his works since his main purpose was to give people that opportunity to focus on the present moment and let a story evolve in the mind of the viewer.